Massage chair: Description

-The benefits of a massage chair include deep relaxation, reduced blood pressure, a lowering of the pulse rate, and increased metabolism.

 Massage chairs are designed to mimic the hand motions of a massage therapist.
 They use a combination of massage rollers and airbags to massage the different parts of the body.

-Robotic massage chairs were first brought to market in 1954 by the Family Fujiryoki company.
-Today, Japan is the largest consumer of massage chairs with some surveys suggesting that over 20% of Japanese households actually own a massage chair.

 Massage chairs vary tremendously in price, style and intensity, from cheap "vibrate only" chairs to full intensity Shiatsu models.
+Massaging chairs most frequently resemble recliners.

+Most robotic massage chairs have some form of controller to vary the type, location, or intensity of the massage.